cdeck3r/acbattery/_posts/2024-08-20-acbattery.md

 ## Contact

-If you are having any problems, any questions or suggestions, feel free to [file a GitHub issue](https://github.com/cdeck3r/acbattery/issues/new).
+If you are having any suggestions, feel free to [file a GitHub issue](https://github.com/cdeck3r/acbattery/issues/new).